 License management for intellectual goods is ready for a complete overhaul and Blockchain technology might be the key.

 # BLOCKCHAIN FOR E-GOVERNMENT (GOVTECH)

 E-government services are gaining relevance in today’s world where consumers expect to access all kinds of services digitally.

-As of today, the group consists of the following members:
+As of today, the Blockchain & Law Group Berlin (BCLAW Berlin) consists of the following members: